March 26, 2020

 As one of my first connections in Kansas City, Nicci Wyels immediately impressed me with her gorgeous, hand-crafted wood furniture.
 I knew I had to learn more about her business and vision — today we are sharing her unique perspective towards interior design!

 Nicci: Thank you!
-I feel really badass when I use power tools.
-Ha!
+I feel really badass whenever I am building.
 I have always loved design and I spent many years DIY’ing home decor for myself and friends.
 Every time I would come across something inspiring that required power tools, I felt stuck.
 So I just dived in and tried out a simple woodworking project.
 It scared me to death, but the adrenaline went to my brain and an addiction formed.
 I’m an outdoorsy girl and touching nature has always been a trill of mine.
 I didn’t expect to love it so much, but it made sense...The grains, the feeling of cutting the wood, it was so grounding and beautiful.

 Monica: How has being a mother shaped your idea of home?